Aranguri/nns/rnn/readme.md

 Next steps:
+Try removing the s = None.
+Try using only one weight instead of wxh and whh

+build a framework for automatic differentation?

 I'm debugging the code to see what's producing the rel error of 1e-3 in the forward and backward functions.
 I tested lstm_step_forward, forward_affine, and softmax.
 I was doing something with the h_prev and c_prev.
 It seems that the error is related to the hs and cs

 See whether layers.py works by using eval_numerical_gradient (maybe sampling is working bad because the loss decreases)